Troubleshoot macOS Proxy Settings Access

 Authenticated Proxy Enabled: 0

-An example output for the networksetup -getwebproxy
+The following example demonstrates a sample output for the networksetup -getwebproxy <adapter-name>

 Enabled: Yes